-For the year ended 2017, the tax provision was \$2,916,118 as compared to a tax benefit of \$1,198,557 for the year ended 2016.
+For the year ended 2018, the tax benefit was \$192,392 as compared to a tax provision of \$2,916,118 for the year ended 2017.
 Included in the tax provision for 2017 was \$1,937,070 related to write-downs of the Company's U.S. deferred tax assets due to a reduction in our marginal tax rate from 34% to 21%.
 The marginal tax rate was reduced by the Tax Cuts and Jobs Act.
 Also included in the tax provision for 2017 was \$941,960 in tax expense related to a one-time transition tax on deemed repatriation of deferred foreign income imposed by the Tax Cuts and Jobs Act.
-Under the Tax Cuts and Jobs Act, an election may be made to pay the repatriation tax in eight installments, with 8% due in each of the first five years, 15% in year six, 20% in year seven, and 25% in year eight.
-However, the Company will use a portion of its net operating loss carryforward to offset the repatriation tax owed.
+Under the Tax Cuts and Jobs Act, an election was available to pay the repatriation tax in eight installments, with 8% due in each of the first five years, 15% in year six, 20% in year seven, and 25% in year eight.
+However, the Company used a portion of its net operating loss carryforward to offset the repatriation tax owed.

-The tax benefit for 2016 was primarily related to the tax benefit recognized from a \$1,925,000 reduction in the Company's U.S. deferred tax asset valuation allowance.
-Based on management's review at December 31, 2017 and January 1, 2017, it was determined that a valuation allowance was not required since it was more likely than not that the deferred tax asset would be realized.
+Based on management's review at December 30, 2018 and December 31, 2017, it was determined that a valuation allowance for the Company's deferred tax assets was not required since it was more likely than not that the deferred tax assets would be realized.